 - John Steinbeck -

 Have you been to Vorarlberg, Austria?
-Where would you like to go for a ski vacation next?
+Where would you like to go for your next ski vacation?
 Let me know in the comments.
 If you enjoyed this blog post, feel free to share it with friends and family.

 I'd like to thank the entire Explorer Hotel group for this wonderful experience in Gaschurn.
 By booking through the links, at no additional costs to you, I will receive a small commission that helps me to run this blog.
 Also, a big thank you to the receptionist at Sporthotel Silvretta Montafon for her effort to organize a table for us.
 We had an amazing evening!
 And last but not least, thank you Doris, for the time we spent together.
-My opinion is always my own.
+My opinion is my own.